openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Manage_ORA_Assignment.rst

 Perform Staff Assessments in an ORA Assignment
 *************************************************

 ..
-Note:: The staff grading experience is getting a makeover!
-Learn about the :ref:`new ORA staff grading experience <ORA Staff Grading>` and how to try out
+Note:: The staff grading experience has gotten a makeover!
+Learn about the :ref:`new ORA staff grading experience <ORA Staff Grading>`.
-   :ref:`a live demo <Demo the New ORA Staff Grading Experience>`.

 When a staff assessment is included in an open response assessment assignment, course team members see a **Grade Available Responses** option at the end of